-It was estimated that, as at 31 August 2021, a 100 basis points increase/decrease in interest rates, with all other variables held constant, would decrease/increase the surplus for the year by HK\$41.8 million (2020: HK\$53.7 million).
+Sensitivity analysis based on a 100 basis points increase/decrease in interest rates at the reporting date, with all other variables being held constant, shows that the deficit for the year would have increased/decreased by HK\$34.3 million (2021: the surplus for the year would have decreased/increased by HK\$41.8 million).
 As regards deposits with banks and other financial institutions, since they are all stated at amortised cost, their carrying amounts will not be affected by changes in market interest rates.